BensassiMohammed/GarageManager/replit.md

 The frontend is built with Angular 21 and TypeScript, featuring a tabbed interface and modals for enhanced user interaction.
 It supports multi-language interfaces (English, French, Arabic) with full RTL (right-to-left) layout support for Arabic, implemented using ngx-translate.

 ### Technical Implementations
 - **Backend**: Spring Boot 3.2, Java 17, Maven.
-Uses SQLite as the database and Spring Security with JWT for authentication.
+Uses PostgreSQL as the database with Flyway for schema migrations, and Spring Security with JWT for authentication.
 - **Frontend**: Angular 21, TypeScript.
 Includes services for API interaction, authentication guards, and HTTP interceptors for JWT handling.
 - **Authentication**: JWT tokens with a 15-minute expiration and sliding renewal.
 Supports role-based access control (ADMIN, MANAGER, STAFF) with default admin credentials (`admin`/`123456`) requiring a password change on first login.
 - **Module Permissions**: Granular permissions for `dashboard`, `customers`, `inventory`, `operations`, `finance`, and `users`.